ACCOUNTING AND REGULATORY TECHNICAL UPDATE

 NETWORKING/SOCIAL MEDIA/YOUNG PROFESSIONALS COMMITTEE

-This Committee is focused on holding events and creating opportunities for members to become better acquainted with the Chapter, HFMA, and each other, and to network for business sharing and career opportunities.
+This Committee is focused on holding events and creating opportunities for members to become better acquainted with the Chapter, HFMA, and each other, and to network for business sharing, career opportunities and industry insight.
 The Committee is comprised of three subcommittees include networking, social media and Young Professionals Group.

 During the fiscal year, The Committee will create a minimum of four (4) various events to conduct business networking and social interaction.
+A minimum of twelve conference calls will take place during the course of the year.
 The goals will include planning and executing events for new members, legacy members, and the “Young Professionals,” with the understanding to educate and make these members comfortable in the Chapter and to bring levity to the industry.

 Social Media will remain a main stay of the group.
 It will be used to: (1) attract new members including Young Professionals (2) retain existing members (3) help to promote social and educational events (4) increase member satisfaction and engagement.
 We will leverage our Chapter website, Twitter, LinkedIn, Facebook, and attempt to create a new Chapter mobile application.
 We will seek to involve Young Professionals on the Committee, and solicit their feedback on how best to reach their peers.
 The Committee will be responsible for bringing communication to the forefront of the organization.